foliant-docs/foliantcontrib.bpmn/README.md

 </bpmn>
 ```

-You can set override preprocessor parameters in the tag options.
+You can override preprocessor parameters in the tag options.
 For example if the format for diagrams is set to `png` in foliant.yml and you need one of your diagrams to render in svg, override the `format` option in the tag:

 ```html
 SVG diagram: